British Ambassador to Senegal

 Births, deaths and marriages

 UK birth registrations and death registrations in Senegal were transferred from the British Embassy Dakar to the Foreign and Commonwealth Office (FCO) in the UK on 14 January 2015.
 There are no changes to the entitlement to register a birth or death.
 The processing time will remain the same.
 However, you now need to allow extra time for the documents to be sent to and from the UK.
-See www.gov.uk/register-a-birth or www.gov.uk/register-a-death for further information.
+See how to register a birth or how to register a death for further information.

 How to renew or replace your British passport and information on getting replacement travel documents if your passport is lost or stolen.